 Expertise: Israeli history, gender, Orthodox Jews, politics of popular culture, television and film, nationalism, politics

 Rise Singer joined the Schusterman Center as assistant director in September 2014 after 10 years managing the Hornstein Jewish Professional Leadership Program at Brandeis.
 Prior to Brandeis, Rise enjoyed an extensive career in university technology management and international education.
 She holds an MA in intercultural relations from Lesley College and a BA in Russian language and intercultural studies from Trinity College in Hartford, Connecticut.

-Keren Goodblatt is the Schusterman Center’s communications specialist and has been with the Center for over 10 years.
-Before coming to Brandeis she was the student life coordinator at Hebrew College.
-Keren speaks Italian, French, Hebrew and conversational Welsh.
-She has a BA in French from UCLA and studied romance philology, semiotics and sociolinguistics at the University of Bologna, Italy.
+Keren Goodblatt is the Schusterman Center’s marketing and communications specialist and has been with the Center for more than 11 years.
+Before coming to Brandeis she was the student life coordinator at Hebrew College in Newton, MA.
+Keren has a BA in French from UCLA.
+She also studied romance philology, semiotics and sociolinguistics at the University of Bologna, Italy.
+Keren speaks Italian, French, Hebrew and Welsh.

 Prior to joining the Schusterman Center in the Fall of 2018, Wendy served as the Admissions Coordinator for the Trust Center for Early Education at Temple Ohabei Shalom in Brookline and has worked for Eim Chai, a local start-up Jewish women’s organization, to name a few.
 She also spent 13 summers as the office manager for Camp Pembroke, a Jewish girl’s overnight camp, in Pembroke, MA.